BuilderIO/builder/README.md

 ## John the community!

 Questions?
 Requests?
 Feedback?
-Chat with us in our [Spectrum Community!](https://spectrum.chat/builder)
+Chat with us in our [official forum](https://forum.builder.io)!

 ## Troubleshooting and feedback

 Problems?
 Requests?
-Open an issue.
+Open an [issue](https://github.com/BuilderIO/builder/issues).
 We always want to hear feedback and interesting new use cases and are happy to help.